CLINICAL

 home and clinical care during pregnancy and childbirth, perceived

-uses and dangers of pesticides, and the role of domestic servants
+uses and dangers of pesticides, the role of domestic servants

 Titles in Spanish indicate work written, published, and/or presented